M66B/FairEmail/FAQ.md

 The errors *... invalid greeting ...*, *... requires valid address ...* and *...
 Parameter to HELO does not conform to RFC syntax ...* can likely be solved by changing the advanced identity setting *Use local IP address instead of host name*.

-The errors *...
-Couldn't connect to host ...*, *...
-Connection refused ...* or *...
-Network unreachable ...*
-mean that FairEmail was not able to connect to the email server.
+The error *...
+Couldn't connect to host ...* means that there was no response from the email server within a reasonable time (20 seconds by default).
+Mostly this indicates internet connectivity issues, possibly caused by a VPN or by a firewall app.
+You can try to increase the connection timeout in the connection settings of FairEmail, for when the email server is really slow.

+The error *...
+Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.

+The error *...
+Network unreachable ...* means that the email server was not reachable via the current internet connection, for example because internet traffic is restricted to local traffic only.

 The error *...
 Host is unresolved ...* or "*...
 Unable to resolve host ...* means that the address of the email server could not be resolved.
 This might be caused by ad blocking or an unreachable or not properly working [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.